Hospitals and Healthcare Organizations are Uniquely Vulnerable to Robocalls

 Specifically, the report notes “Perimeter defense and network monitoring are critical strategies to protect hospital networks from unlawful robocalls.
 Not unlike security perimeter defense, tools exist to identify unlawful voice traffic and stop it before infiltrating the network.”
 (Check this summary of HRPG findings as revealed in a discussion between key architects of the Best Practices report.)

 The Do No Harm Solution to Robocall Eradication

-Mutare’s Voice Spam Filter integrates several methods to identify voice spam and robocalls before they enter the hospital’s voice network, filtering them against a massive, continuously updated database of known illegitimate robocall perpetrators combined with organization-specific allow list and block list.
+Mutare’s Voice Traffic Filter five layers of filtering protections to identify voice spam and robocalls before they enter the hospital’s voice network, filtering them against a massive dynamic database of known illegitimate robocall and scam call perpetrators combined with organization-specific allow lists and block lists.
 IT administrators have access to a set of secure web tools used to control how the system handles known voice spam or suspect calls (Allow, Drop, Route to another phone, or Route to the included voice CAPTCHA system for additional screening).
 It also includes a Rules Manager tool which applies specific actions, as determined by the administrator, to numbers or partial numbers (such as allow any call from regional area codes, send to CAPTCHA any call with an overseas country code).

-Utilizing its Voice Spam Filter engine, Mutare offers a free voice traffic analysis (VTA) as well as a paid proof of concept trial to any organization wanting to better understand the make-up of its voice traffic, including what proportion of that traffic is actually unwanted spam and the level of savings that could be realized if those unwanted calls were eliminated.
+Utilizing its proprietary Unwanted Voice Traffic (UVT) engine, Mutare offers a free voice traffic assessment (VTA) as well as a paid proof of concept trial to any organization wanting to better understand the make-up of its voice traffic, including what proportion of that traffic is actually unwanted spam and the level of savings that could be realized if those unwanted calls were eliminated.